Evolutionary Optimization of Physics-Informed Neural Networks: Advancing Generalizability by the Baldwin Effect: Experimental Studies

 \subsubsection{Additional linear ODE/PDE problems}

 The Baldwinian neuroevolution of physics is further demonstrated on 3 linear problems (Problems 3-5), namely 1D Poisson's equation, 2D Poisson's equation, and Helmholtz equation (see Suppl.~\ref{subsec:otherlinearpde2}).
 Suppl.
 Table~\ref{tab:linearbenchmark} enumerates the accuracy advantages of Baldwinian-PINN relative to results reported by recent meta-learning PINN works~\cite{liu2022novel, cho2024hypernetwork}.
-Suppl.~\ref{subsec:otherlinearpde2} also presents additional visualization results from Baldwinian-PINN and other instantiations of the proposed Baldwinian neuroevolution framework, demonstrating the Baldwinian-PINNs' versatility and generalizability.
+Suppl.~\ref{subsec:otherlinearpde2} also presents additional visualization results from Baldwinian-PINN, other instantiations of the proposed Baldwinian neuroevolution framework (such as natural evolution strategies (NES) variant~\cite{nomura2022fast}), and empirical study of Baldwinian-PINN performance when training-task labels are noisy or scarce, demonstrating the Baldwinian-PINNs' versatility and generalizability.